 After searching through many properties for just the right place, the family settled on historic Winfield Farm, nestled in the Virginia woods yet within reach of the Metropolitan DC area.
 This location was beautiful and inviting, with its fountains and pond, open green spaces, and rustic-style homes, and would provide an ideal location for this vision.

 Today, Hopewell House has grown into a respected non-profit organization that is unmatched in the community, providing exclusive group homes for adults with mental illnesses.
-The family’s history of commitment makes Hopewell House a special place where residents can truly feel at home.
+The family’s history makes Hopewell House a special place where residents can truly feel at home.

 Founding Father and Chairman of the Board